 Keeping secure information away from prying eyes is our chief concern.
 This physically secure optical fiber platform technology enhances your existing physical cable security by using deception, hardening, and end-to-end monitoring.
 Learn more about each here:

-A hacker who has secretly placed a tap at any point(s) in the protected fiber span, would not see their intended target, the transmission data-in-motion through the Apriori fiber.
+Denial: A hacker who has secretly placed a tap at any point(s) in the protected fiber span, would not see their intended target, the transmission data-in-motion, which is passing safely through the Apriori fiber's inner cores or channels.

-Instead, the only data the hacker’s equipment will see is Apriori Network System’s patented decoy or "chaff1" data, which is also in-motion in that very same optical fiber.
+Deception: Instead, the only data the hacker’s equipment will see is Apriori Network System’s patented decoy or "chaff1" data, which is also in-motion in that very same optical fiber and by design, is more accessible to the hacker's data exfiltration equipment and intended to be intercepted.

 The hacker, satisfied that their storage device(s) are loading up massive amounts of data, only to be a bit surprised at how useless that data becomes or worse, learning later that they have loaded their system with a toxic blend of useless data or worse, honey-pot tokens, malware specifically designed to be delivered to data thieves.